Japanese Apple Store shoppers get “Lucky Bags” for New Year’s

 • An iHome iP38 portable iPod dock

-• 2 free iTunes song card
+• Two free iTunes song cards

-• An Apple Store special T-Shirt
+• An Apple Store special T-shirt